 - Make sure you maintain proper form during the entire movement.

-4. Barbell T Row
+4. Close-Grip Barbell Row

 - Insert the desired weight into the bar and place the other end in the appropriate place.